 Pros:

-- * Rothe House and Kilkenny Castle are within a short walk of the Parliament Street corridor, making daytime sightseeing entirely car-free
+- Rothe House and Kilkenny Castle are within a 10-minute walk, eliminating transport costs for core sightseeing

 Cons: